Arbat Camp, Sulaymaniyah

 12 Girls - 10 Boys

-This summer, we successfully completed a pilot project providing digital literacy skills to young Syrian refugees living in the Barika (Arbat) Camp in Iraqi Kurdistan.
+In 2017, we successfully completed our pilot project providing digital literacy skills to young Syrian refugees living in the Barika (Arbat) Camp in Iraqi Kurdistan.
 Partnering with STEP, a UK-based NGO, we worked with 22 Syrian youth ranging in age from 13-18.
 There were 12 girls and 10 boys.
-Each of them was hungry and eager for something more; more opportunities to learn; ways to improve their daily lives and future prospects; each yearning to connect with the world at large and share a bit about themselves and their communities.
+Each of them was hungry and eager for something more: opportunities to learn; ways to improve their daily lives and future prospects; each yearning to connect with the world at large and share a bit about themselves and their communities.

 Throughout the 5-week program, our lead instructor Louay, a Syrian refugee from Damascus with a Master's Degree in English, taught the teens various skills that will enable them to seize educational and employment opportunities.
 Skills we take for granted, but that are life-changing for them.

-Our pilot had a 100% retention rate, a demand for even deeper instruction in the future and a growing wait list for our next session (Summer 2018).
+Our pilot had a 100% retention rate, a demand for even deeper instruction in the future and a growing wait list for our next session (2019-21).